NabbysMark/NScript/README.md

 - `POPPIN` - Function definition
 - `RETURN` - Return from function
 - `GIVE LIBRARY "libname"` - Import a Python library
+- `GIVE ME "file"` - Import a NacoScript file
+- `AS` - Import with alias
+- `BUT ONLY` - Import only a specific function/variable/class
+- `KILL SELF` - Terminate the script
+- `SUPERMAN` - Call superclass constructor in class extending

 ## Functions